Assistant Professor - Surgery, Chattanooga - 20000000JS

-The University of Tennessee College of Medicine at Chattanooga (UTCOMC) is seeking applications for two board-certified/eligible Transplant/hepatobiliary surgeons.
-These physicians will have full-time, non-tenured faculty appointments in the department of Surgery at UTCOMC with rank commensurate with experience.
+The University of Tennessee College of Medicine at Chattanooga (UTCOMC) is seeking applications for two board-certified vascular surgeons.
+These full-time positions are non-tenured faculty appointments in the department of Surgery at UTCOMC with rank commensurate with experience.

-Responsibilities include the instruction of residents and medical students and other duties assigned by the chair and program director.
+Responsibilities include the education of medical resident/students and duties assigned by the program director and chair.

 Candidates should hold the MD degree or its equivalent and demonstrate exceptional leadership qualities so as to be valued highly by colleagues at the local and/or state level.

 The Department of Surgery sponsors 34 residents; three fellowships and 34 full-time faculty.
 Learn more about the College of Medicine Chattanooga by following the links at www.utcomchat.org and our affiliated health care partner at www.erlanger.org .

 Interested applicants should submit current curriculum vitae and contact information with application.